 "Chip Ganassi is an influential member of the automotive community, and his team’s penchant for success is a reflection of his raw skill and passion for the sport.
 Complemented by a visually dynamic and compelling 180-degree video, [this exhibit] will celebrate the team’s victories and tell its story while taking visitors on a trip down memory lane," said Petersen Automotive Museum executive director Terry L. Karges.

-The Petersen Automotive Museum will open the Chip Ganassi Racing exhibit on December 14, 2019, and it will continue through January 31, 2021.
+The Petersen Automotive Museum opened the Chip Ganassi Racing exhibit on December 14, 2019, and it will continue through January 31, 2021.